-There were no material transactions during the reporting period with shareholders (in 2019 there was a capital add on of €10m and a share premium of €13.5m).
+There were no material transactions during the reporting period with shareholders, with the exception of a capital increase of €11m.
 Neither were there material transactions with persons who exercise a significant influence on HSA or with members of the HSA Board.